sai-sruthi/Cloud-Provision-Workshop/README.md

 Steps in Provision Workshop:

-Please find the steps output in the images below the code for the same can be found in the notebook uploaded in the github
+Please find the steps output in the images below the code for the same can be found in the notebook uploaded in the github in Digital Ocean Folder

 * 1. List Regions
 ![provision1](resources_imgs/provision1.png)